Corker Family

 The two Corker brothers, Nathaniel and Daniel, ventured to the great metropolis of London where they married two sisters, the daughters of Samuel Shipston and his wife Jane.
 Nathaniel Corker married Sarah Shipston in 1808.
 Three years later, in 1811, Nathaniel’s younger brother Daniel Corker married Sarah’s sister Elizabeth Shipston.
 Both weddings took place at the London church of St Katherine Coleman.

+In 1808 Nathaniel Corker was running a business as a ‘hair dresser and dealer in perfumery’ at the address 10 King’s Place, Commercial Road (12).
 Commercial Road, in the east end of London, laid out in 1803, was built through open fields from Whitechapel to Limehouse to connect the recently opened West India Docks to the City of London (13).
-King’s Place was a block on the south side of Commercial Road at the cross street of Batty Street.
+King’s Place was a block on the south side of the western end of Commercial Road at the cross street of Batty Street.

-The block opposite King’s Place, on the north side of Commercial Road, named Langley Place, was where Daniel Corker established a clock and watchmaker’s shop.
-(The names of King’s Place and Langley Place were later abolished and an orderly system of new numbers were assigned to the shops and houses along Commercial Road).
+The block opposite King’s Place, on the north side of Commercial Road, named Langley Place, was where Daniel Corker established a clock and watchmaker’s shop, located near Greenfield Street which ran north of Commercial Road (14).

 Britten’s index of Former Clock & Watchmakers and Their Work, published in 1894, included the London names: